-The past 12 months have seen the Ministry Formation Program consolidate itself as an integral part of theological education at Trinity.
-The Theological School as a member of the United Faculty of Theology (UFT), and now part of MCD University of Divinity, has begun to equip itself to be a leader in the field of Ministry Formation for the Australian church offering a wide range of opportunities.
+The Theological School as a member of the United Faculty of Theology (UFT), and now part of University of Divinity, is a leader in the field of Ministry Formation for the Australian church offering a wide range of opportunities.
 At our recent student evaluation session the Formation Program was described as an enriching, positive and creative experience for the students involved.

 Students come from a variety of backgrounds and experiences across all ages.
 In addition to UFT classes there are regular plenary speakers where important issues facing both the church and community are discussed.
 These include social and economic matters, overseas aid and refugees, changes in family structures, how to engage the media, professional standards for church workers and relations between church and state.